 In 1996, Sarah began leading a young ladies discipleship group called Bright Lights.
 This ministry which began in her living room has now expanded across the country.
 As of 2013, over 600 groups have started in 46 different states and 10 countries.
 Bright Lights hosts “Strong in the Lord” and “Radiant Purity Conferences” for mothers and daughters, trains and equips leaders of Bright Lights groups, and provides discipleship materials for young ladies.

-In 2002, Sarah, Stephen and Grace published Making Brothers and Sisters Best Friends which has sold over 50,000 copies.
+In 2002, Sarah, Stephen and Grace published Making Brothers and Sisters Best Friends which has sold about 75,000 copies.
 In 2007, Sarah published Before You Meet Prince Charming which has sold about 70,000 copies.
 In 2012 Grace published Will Our Generation Speak?.

 Tomorrow’s Forefathers is the “umbrella” name for the Mally family’s ministry.
 It is their goal to see the coming generation rise up as strong men and women of God.
 The Mallys continue to speak at home school conferences, lead Bright Lights conferences, publish discipleship materials, and run “Noah’s Archive” —a bookstore to provide resources for families in their community.

 Tomorrow’s Forefathers was started because of the many faithful men God used to encourage and teach the Mallys and correct their wrong attitudes toward family.
 Harold and Rebekah did not realize the wonderful plan God designed.
 They unconsciously did not believe Psalm 127 that tells us “children are an heritage of the LORD” and “happy (blessed) is the man that hath his quiver full.”
 But after God taught them some difficult lessons, brought a number of faithful believers to teach them important new convictions, and then used home schooling to literally change their lives, they became excited about encouraging and helping other families as they had been helped.